High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Proposed Methods

 The first term in Eq.\eqref{eq:HSIC Lasso-HSIC-relation} can be rewritten as

-where ${\textnormal{HSIC}}(\boldu_k,\boldy) =\textnormal{tr}(\bar{\boldK}^{(k)} \bar{\boldL} )$ is a kernel-based independence measure called the (empirical) \emph{Hilbert-Schmidt independence criterion} (HSIC) \cite{ALT:Gretton+etal:2005} and $\textnormal{tr}(\cdot)$ denotes the trace. ${\textnormal{HSIC}}(\boldy,\boldy)$ is a constant and can be ignored.
-HSIC always takes a non-negative value, and is zero if and only if two random variables are statistically independent when a \emph{universal reproducing kernel} \cite{JMLR:Steinwart:2001} such as the Gaussian kernel is used.
-Note that the empirical HSIC asymptotically converges to the true HSIC with $O(1/\sqrt{n})$ (see Theorem~3 in \cite{ALT:Gretton+etal:2005}).
+where ${\textnormal{HSIC}}(\boldu_k,\boldy) =\textnormal{tr}(\bar{\boldK}^{(k)} \bar{\boldL} )$ is a kernel-based independence measure called the (empirical) \emph{Hilbert-Schmidt independence criterion} (HSIC) \citep{ALT:Gretton+etal:2005} and $\textnormal{tr}(\cdot)$ denotes the trace. ${\textnormal{HSIC}}(\boldy,\boldy)$ is a constant and can be ignored.
+HSIC always takes a non-negative value, and is zero if and only if two random variables are statistically independent when a \emph{universal reproducing kernel} \citep{JMLR:Steinwart:2001} such as the Gaussian kernel is used.
+Note that the empirical HSIC asymptotically converges to the true HSIC with $O(1/\sqrt{n})$ (see Theorem~3 in \citet{ALT:Gretton+etal:2005}).
+In addition, HSIC can be regarded as the centered version of the \emph{kernel target alignment} (KTA) \citep{DBLP:conf/nips/CristianiniSEK01}.